Ayush21082/SwiftDataFetching/SwiftDataFetching/README.md

 # SwiftDataFetching
-Sending Data to SQL Database in Swift with POST Method
+Fetch Data from SQL Database with JSON Data